-- Standard pistol calibers only, no magnum or rifle.
+- Standard pistol calibers only, no magnum, rifle or shotguns.

-- Shoot at a distance of 40ft. or more, richochets are possible.
+- Shoot at a distance of 40ft. or more, ricochets are possible.

 - Safety glasses are mandatory.

-- Make sure range is safe before resetting plates.
+- Make sure range is safe before going downrange for resetting plates.

-- When finished with plate rack, please move it to the west-side burm of the range.
+- When finished with movable plate rack, please move it to the west-side berm of the range.

 General Rules for Both Ranges: